Lima Memorial Health System Logo

 • Abdominal ultrasound (may show a swollen liver or spleen)

-• Biopsy or aspiration of fat just beneath the skin (subcutaneous fat)
+• Biopsy (removing a small piece) or aspiration using a needle to remove a small piece of fat just beneath the skin

 • Biopsy of rectum